AmbroVentures/sporti.fit/p/eventos/invicto-2025.md

 </details>
 <details>
   <summary>Are there lockers and changing rooms?</summary>
-  There are showers at Higueron Hotel and Beach Club but not on the Catamaran.<br>
+  There are changing rooms and lockers at Higueron Hotel for both internal and external guest, which may also be used when attending events at the Beach Club.
+The Catamaran, however, does not have changing rooms.<br>
   <br>
 </details>
 <details>